Brookfield Renewable Corp

 Summary

-Brookfield Renewable Corp is a premier global renewable utility offering essential energy infrastructure backed by strong, contracted cash flows.
-The recent headline GAAP net losses are temporary accounting anomalies related to non-cash share remeasurements, masking robust underlying operational performance and FFO growth.
-Trading at an attractive forward P/E of 14.6 with a 3.8% yield, the stock is worth considering for new positions, offering a compelling entry point for long-term dividend investors seeking quality infrastructure exposure.
+Brookfield Renewable Corp is a premier global renewable utility offering essential energy infrastructure backed by highly predictable cash flows.
+The recent headline GAAP net losses are temporary accounting anomalies related to non-cash share remeasurements, while underlying cash flows (FFO) continue to grow robustly.
+Trading at $36.32 vs our P/FFO-based fair value range of $301-452 (significantly undervalued), this represents an attractive entry point for dividend investors seeking stable infrastructure exposure.
+Consider accumulating at current levels for the secure 4.3% yield and substantial margin of safety.

 Sector Context